programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 In addition to downloading a snapshot, our function should also do the following:
  - Return HTTP response headers.
 As mentioned earlier, this would help us determine whether a banner ad image is temporally coherent with the web page snapshot containing it.
 Additionally, we will use the [HTTP header `Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Type) to detect the file type of the downloaded content.
  - Handle legacy character encoding.
 [Character encoding](https://en.wikipedia.org/wiki/Character_encoding) refers to how textual data is represented on computers.
 Early non-English web pages often used region-specific encodings that have since been superseded by [UTF-8](https://en.wikipedia.org/wiki/UTF-8), a universal encoding standard.
 When working with such pages, we often need to detect or specify the correct encoding to read text properly.
  - Handle download errors properly.
-We need to make sure that our function can throw an error if the download fails, to trigger a retry by the `@retry` decorator.
+We need to make sure that our function can raise an exception if the download fails, to trigger a retry by the `@retry` decorator.
 This is a bit tricky, because unlike the CDX Server API, we cannot use HTTP status codes as the sole indicator for download success or failure when scraping archived snapshots from the Wayback Machine.
 The Wayback Machine currently returns [the same HTTP status code](https://github.com/edgi-govdata-archiving/wayback/issues/158) that its crawler encountered when capturing the original resource; at the same time, the Wayback Machine also returns a `404` status code for URLs with no archived snapshots available, a `403` status code for URLs excluded from the Wayback Machine, and a `429` status code for requests that are temporarily blocked by the Wayback Machine due to rate limits.
-We need to ensure that our `@retry` decorator only handles erroneous status codes like `429` and `503` (indicating server errors) emitted from the Wayback Machine, while erroneous status codes originating from the archived resource and `403`/`404` codes emitted due to lack of archived snapshots or URL exclusion on the Wayback Machine should be handled gracefully without triggering retry.
+We need to ensure that our `@retry` decorator only handles erroneous status codes like `429` and `503` (indicating Wayback Machine server errors or rate-limits) emitted from the Wayback Machine, while erroneous status codes originating from the archived resource and `403`/`404` codes emitted due to lack of archived snapshots or URL exclusion on the Wayback Machine should be handled gracefully without triggering retry.

 Below we define the function: